DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2024-02-26-oawsp-exam-review.md

 **My Experience**

-* Enrolled for the Breaching AWS Course on `Jan 12th, 2024`, received a form where we need to Provide the **Start Date of the Lab**.
+* Enrolled for the Breaching AWS Course on **Jan 12th, 2024**, received a form where we need to Provide the **Start Date of the Lab**.

-* On `Jan 14th 2024` early morning, i received my lab access, it also contained the CloudBreach Lab Rule Do's & Don'ts.
+* On **Jan 14th 2024** early morning, i received my lab access, it also contained the CloudBreach Lab Rule Do's & Don'ts.

-* I Started the Lab around `Jan 15th 2024` and was able to complete the labs within Few Days, since i had worked on solving AWS Cloudgoat before.
+* I Started the Lab around **Jan 15th 2024** and was able to complete the labs within Few Days, since i had worked on solving AWS Cloudgoat before.

-* CloudBreach portal contains `Set of Quiz`, upon solving the lab you will be able to answer the quiz questions (these quiz are considered to be flags).
+* CloudBreach portal contains **Set of Quiz**, upon solving the lab you will be able to answer the quiz questions (these quiz are considered to be flags).

 * The Course Content PDF contains all the necessary information required to Solve the Labs, Starting from **Unauthenticated AWS Enumeration** to **Compromise the Infrastructure** using the misconfigurations.

-* I was very confident by solving the labs and Scheduled the exam on `Feb 23rd 2024` around `7.15 am`.
+* I was very confident by solving the labs and Scheduled the exam on **Feb 23rd 2024** around **7.15 am**.

-* Received the email instructions with `Exam Objective` and access to Exam Environment.
+* Received the email instructions with **Exam Objective** and access to Exam Environment.
 The Exam Objective was just Few Lines, i was like okay Let's Do this !

 <p align="center">
   <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZGk0dnd4aTNrbDEyaHlrcHNzYmQ1b3RlbGpscWtmY2k1dTE5cm12OSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/CjmvTCZf2U3p09Cn0h/giphy.gif" height="200" width="250">
 </p>

-* The `Inital Foothold` just took couple of mins to get some information from Unauth AWS Enumeration, After that i did a small stupid mistake took `3 hours` to move laterally in the infrastructure.
+* The **Inital Foothold** just took couple of mins to get some information from Unauth AWS Enumeration, After that i did a small stupid mistake took **3 hours** to move laterally in the infrastructure.

-* After gaining `root` privilege in a system i was happy thought the exam is over. checked with the CloudBreach Team confirmed that i was still at the `Starting Stage` of the exam.
+* After gaining **root** privilege in a system i was happy thought the exam is over. checked with the CloudBreach Team confirmed that i was still at the **Starting Stage** of the exam.

-* Further enumeration led me into a Rabbithole and stuck there for sometime
+* Further enumeration led me into a Rabbithole and stuck there for sometime.

 <p align="center">
   <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExanNlNXdjcjdvOWhycW93cnJlZjZjZzlldHA4eW5zMjJtcWZqMTZnciZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xT9IglsQO6j6cq6hjO/giphy.gif" height="200" width="250">